DevExpress-Examples/asp-net-web-forms-grid-editable-unbound-columns/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/128532534/)**
 <!-- run online end -->

-In this examle a grid contains an unbound column whose values are populated in the [CustomUnboundColumnData](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CustomUnboundColumnData) event handler.
+In this example, a grid contains an unbound column whose values are populated in the [CustomUnboundColumnData](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CustomUnboundColumnData) event handler.
 The [RowUpdating](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.RowUpdating) event is handled to save unbound data to a session.

 ## Files to Review